 The Story Behind the 10-Foot High Hoop

-It would appear the 10-foot basketball hoop is the result of a careful calculation that considers the human anatomy and mechanics of the game.
-After all, even the tallest players today have to jump to dunk a ball, and a ten-foot high rim gives a comfortable target to shoot for at a distance.
+It would appear the 10-foot basketball hoop is the result of a careful work calculation that considers the human anatomy and mechanics of the game.
+After all, even the tallest players today have to jump to dunk a game, and a ten-foot-high rim gives a comfortable target to shoot for at a distance.
 But as we see so often in history, the truth is much more mundane.